Tuesday's Scottish Gossip

 Giovanni van Bronckhorst should have his job title changed from manager to head coach since he has no influence on Rangers' recruitment, says the club's former striker Kris Boyd.
 (Scottish Sun)

-Former Ibrox star Brian Laudrup reckons manager Giovanni van Bronckhorst's comments about needing hundreds of millions to compete in the Champions League were not the "wisest things to say in public" as he urges Rangers to rediscover their desire ahead of the visit of Napoli.(Daily Mail, print edition)
+Former Ibrox star Brian Laudrup reckons manager Giovanni van Bronckhorst's comments about needing hundreds of millions to compete in the Champions League were "not the wisest things to say in public" as he urges Rangers to rediscover their desire ahead of the visit of Napoli.(Daily Mail, print edition)

 Former Celtic captain Tom Boyd is convinced Champions League rivals Shakhtar Donetsk and RB Leipzig will struggle to cope if Ange Postecoglou's side keep up the attacking intent shown in the opening home loss to Real Madrid.
 (Daily Record)